-If approved, this waiver will be effective for one (1) year from the date the final waiver is issued.
-The waiver would be applicable during its one-year effective period to capitalization grant awards made by FEMA under the Safeguarding Tomorrow RLF program and would apply to all loans sourced directly from those grant awards.
-The waiver would not apply to capitalization grant awards made by FEMA under the Safeguarding Tomorrow RLF program under the FY23 and FY24 NOFOs, or any loans sourced directly from those grants or loans.
+This waiver is effective as of approval date, which is January 10, 2025, and will remain in effect for one (1) year from the approval date.
+During this one-year period, the waiver is applicable to capitalization grant awards made by FEMA under the Safeguarding Tomorrow RLF program and would apply to all loans sourced directly from those grant awards.
+The waiver would not apply to capitalization grant awards made by FEMA under the Safeguarding Tomorrow RLF program under the FY23 and FY24 NOFOs, or any loans sourced directly from those grant awards, because BABAA does not apply to those capitalization grants or loans.